Curry scores 43 to beat Boston, Warriors tie NBA Finals 2-2 – KION546

 Now the Celtics would need to win at least one more time in San Francisco to fill in the blank.

-The amped-up crowd spent much of the game booing Warriors big man Draymond Green, chanting an obscenity at him that is usually reserved for Bucky Dent, and jeering his many misses.
-The four-time All-Star shot 1 of 7 but finished with nine rebounds and eight assists to go with two points.
+The amped-up crowd spent much of the game booing Green, chanting an obscenity at him that is usually reserved for Bucky Dent, and jeering his many misses.
+He shot 1 of 7 but finished with nine rebounds and eight assists to go with two points.

+Green also had an offensive rebound and a dish to Curry after returning to the game in the final minute to eliminate any chance of a Boston comeback.

+“He’s the ultimate competitor. … Made huge plays down the stretch,” Warriors coach Steve Kerr said.
+“This is a tough series for him to score because of Boston’s size and athleticism, but he’s still impacting the game at a huge level.”

 INJURY REPORT